 East London Foundation Trust aids the running of The Tower Hamlets Recovery College.
 The Recovery College is based in East London, and supports people in the community learn about mental health and explore various coping strategies, hereby supporting the recovery and wellbeing of people in Tower Hamlets.
 The East London Foundation’s Recovery College provides educational workshops and courses, which are designed and delivered by people with lived experience of mental health.
 This includes people who are trained and work in mental health services.

 All the Recovery College’s courses are free of charge and are available to Tower Hamlets’; service users, carers, family, friends, staff and anyone with an interest in increasing their knowledge on mental health and recovery.

-This Spring there are a variety of courses being offered.
+This Summer there are a variety of courses being offered, including some great new ones.
 At present, the courses that still have spaces available are as follows: